 You will take part in various performances, including the staging of a Musical.
-Recent performances have included Sweet Charity (Barnfield Theatre November 2014), the Addams Family (Barnfield Theatre March 2014), and Party Time (Bikeshed Theatre January 2014).
+Recent performances have included: Into The Woods (Barnfield Theatre March 2016) and Bugsy Malone (Barnfield Theatre March 2017).

 Course Content

 - 1 Investigating Practitioners' Work (Mandatory)

 - 2 Developing Skills and Techniques for Live Performance (Mandatory)

 - 3 Group Performance Workshop (Mandatory)

 - 4 Example Optional Units (one of which will be taken)

 - Acting Styles

 - Classical Ballet Technique

 - Improvisation

 - Variety Performance